AlexCuadron/OpenHands/evaluation/benchmarks/polyglot_benchmark/README.md

 This benchmark is based on the [Aider Polyglot Benchmark](https://github.com/Aider-AI/polyglot-benchmark), which evaluates how effectively an agent can translate natural language coding requests into executable code that passes unit tests across multiple programming languages.

+> **Note**: This benchmark has been modified to use only the same tools as SWE-Bench:
+> - execute_bash
+> - finish
+> - str_replace_editor
+>
+> This restriction ensures consistent tool usage across benchmarks for more accurate comparisons.

 ## Features

 - Supports multiple programming languages (Python, JavaScript, Rust, Go, C++, Java)